 Redditors have applied all their knowledge about sound and coding to uncover that the Battleborn DLC has the following message embedded into it at a certain place: “Visit Prometea/ Children of the Vault/ We Are Not on Pandora Anymore/ Tannis Is Not What She Seems/ Do Not Open the Vaults.”
 Prometea is reminiscent of the planet Promethea, and Tannis may refer to Patricia Tannis- an expert all matters related to the Vault and the Eridians.

 While it is unclear what the message really means, it is clear that it is a story-clue of sorts towards Borderlands 3.

 Borderlands 3 Expected Features and Wishlist

-Randy Pitchford's initial talks about the magnitude of the new game have already fuelled expectations, and they're not getting any lower by the day.
-Granted, we don't know anything much about Borderlands 3 just yet, but we can throw around some guesses.
-But first, let's start off with Mikey Newmann had to say about what we may see in the new game.
+Randy Pitchford’s initial talks about the magnitude of the new game have already fuelled expectations, and they’re not getting any lower by the day.
+Granted, we don’t know anything much about Borderlands 3 just yet, but we can throw around some guesses.
+But first, let’s start off with what Mikey Newmann had to say about some elements we may see in the new game.
 The revelation he had made had to do with a new character, but the addition is related to the last games.

 Neumann said during PAX East 2016 that Borderlands 3 may introduce Scooter the mechanic’s son, aptly named Scooper.
 However, we’re still in the shadows about what capacity the new character will be used in (incidentally, Neumann was the one who had voiced Scooter).
 Perhaps he will be one of the playable characters that the new game will introduce, or he may be an NPC.
 However, Neumann said that nothing was confirmed as the studio was in the phase of cooking up ideas for Borderlands 3.
 So let’s move ahead to what else we can expect to see in the upcoming game.